samuelmolinari/rpromise/README.md

 class Task

   def async
-    return ::Rpromise::Promise.new do |resolve, reject|
+    return ::Rpromise.new do |resolve, reject|
       Thread.new do
         sleep(1)
         value = Random.rand * 10